hack-mans/Video-Dataset-Preprocessor/README.md

 pip install --upgrade termcolor
 ```
 - Place video files in root directory
-- Run the python script and provide the file paths when asked
+- Run the python script and provide the file names / paths when asked
 ```
 python ProcessDataset.py
 ```